 - a.
-Each oral round will be limited to sixty minutes; each team will have thirty minutes. - b.
-Teams representing the Applicant in a round may reserve up to five minutes of their time for rebuttal by (1) informing the timekeeper before the round how much rebuttal time will be reserved and the time breakdown for each team member, and (2) requesting rebuttal time from the presiding judge at the start of Applicant's argument. - c.
+Each oral round will be limited to sixty minutes; each team will have thirty minutes to argue. - b.
+Teams representing the Applicant in a round may reserve up to five minutes of their time for rebuttal by (1) informing the bailiff before the round how much rebuttal time will be reserved and the time breakdown for each team member, and (2) requesting rebuttal time from the presiding judge in the beginning of the Applicant's argument. - c.
 Only one team member may argue on rebuttal; either participating member may give rebuttal.
 The team member arguing the rebuttal does not need to be designated in advance of the argument. - d.
 Previously reserved rebuttal time may be waived by the Applicant following the close of Respondent's argument.
 However, the Applicant may not otherwise reallocate rebuttal time once the round begins. - e.
 Sur-rebuttal by the Respondent will not be allowed. - f.
 Each participating team member must intend to speak for at least ten minutes (in addition to rebuttal time). - g.
 Nothing in this rule requires a 50/50 split of time between cocounsel.
-However, time not used by one oralist will not be reallocated to another oralist. - h.
+However, any reserved time not used by one oralist will not be reallocated to another oralist. - h.
 During the oral arguments, a bailiff will keep time for each team and provide the following time cards: 10, 7, 5, 3, 1, and stop.
 Oralists are welcome to take a timer to the podium; however, the bailiff's timer is the "official" time.
-(And if a timer is taken to the podium, the timer cannot have email or Internet capabilities.) - i.
-During the oral arguments, laptops or other similar devices are not permitted at counsel table.
+(And if a timer is taken to the podium, the timer cannot have email or Internet capabilities, and the timer should not make any sounds.)

+i.
+During the oral arguments, laptops or other electronic similar devices are not permitted at counsel table.